MissouriMRR/paracord/README.md

 * Docker
 * Docker Compose

 Information about how to install for your platform can be found [here](https://docs.docker.com/install/).

-On Windows and MacOS you will need to install Docker Desktop.
+Docker is supported on Linux by default.
+On Windows 10 Pro and MacOS you will need to install Docker Desktop.
+You can download Docker Desktop from [Docker Hub](https://www.docker.com/products/docker-desktop) or [directly](https://download.docker.com/).
+If you have a version of Windows that does not support Hyper-V, use [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead. [download here](https://github.com/docker/toolbox/releases).

 ## Usage